Considering how business networks connect is a question that most of us, give no attention to throughout the course of a normal working day

 Option 3: Implement a direct connection / link to the CSP

-Things to consider: The benefit of this approach is that not only does it mean no more traffic travelling over the open internet, but also giving peace of mind using a connection service with an SLA.
+Things to consider: The benefit of this approach is that not only does it mean no more traffic traveling over the open internet, but also gives peace of mind using a connection service with an SLA.
 Whilst also ensuring processing power is not slowed as traffics is not being routed through the firewall.
 Additionally, resilience is also improved as 2 links allow for backup in the event of failure or downtime.
 Also, if they were not compelling arguments enough, this approach allows for total flexibility to grow with the needs and increased demands of businesses, with remote upgrades available to increase bandwidth up to 10Gb.